Native American Languages

 Maliseet-Passamaquoddy writing system and phonology.

-1899 Maliseet-Passamaquoddy glossary, phonology, and grammar, by Montague Chamberlin.
+1899 Maliseet-Passamaquoddy lexicon, phonology, and grammar, by Montague Chamberlin.

 Maliseet-Passamaquoddy Language Tree: